 Doulas stay with you throughout labor

 A doula can be especially helpful if you do not have a midwife and you are working with an Obstetrician.
 The doctor will not stay with you during your labor.
 He/she will literally arrive when you are ready to deliver.

-Labor can take from start to finish 24 hrs.
+From start to finish, labor can take 24 hrs.
 During that time you will labor alone with your partner with the nurses checking on your progress.
 The beauty of a labor support doula is she stays with you the entire time.
 She doesn’t change shifts as the nurses are likely to.

 She is a calming presence who will help you to trust your body and work with what is happening.
 She may be all that you need.